emantpl/scratch-sensor-2.0/README.md

 1. Press **Start**.
 When the server is running, a notification appears in the notification area of your Android phone.
 Note the **IP address**.
 In our example it is 192.168.1.6
 1. Click [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/start.sbx) to load the **Getting Started Project** in ScratchX. .
 1. Set the addr variable in the project to the **IP address** you noted in step 2.
 1. Run the ScratchX project.
 When you tilt your phone, the tilt variable value is the same as shown on your phone.
 The time the data is accessed from the phone server is also displayed.
+The status of the phone web server is also available.
 1. You have sucessfully accessed the tilt sensor data from your Android phone.
 The tilt sensor is a composite sensor derived from the accelerometer sensor.
 1. Stop the ScratchX project.
 1. Click **Stop** on the Scratch Sensor app to stop the server.
 The notification will disappear.